Note: The following essay was authored by Scott S. Mitchell, a principle contributor to this website.

 3 And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness.”

 (Emphasis added.
 See Malachi 3: 1-3. ) This essay hypothesizes that New Testament and Book of Mormon scriptures demonstrate that the above-quoted prophecy was fulfilled some 2,000 years ago during the First Century A.D., and was not a prophecy applicable to the last days in which we live.
 If this hypothesis is correct, it casts considerable doubt on the proposition that John the Baptist indicated to Joseph Smith in 1829 that the event was still in the future.
-This essay is limited to a discussion of the authenticity of “the sons of Levi” prophecy contained within the purported words of John the Baptist contained in Doctrine and Covenants 13.
-Current essays on this website addresses the authority to baptize generally, and a future essay will address the historical evidence relating to whether John the Baptist indeed appeared to Joseph Smith and Oliver Cowdery and restored the Aaronic Priesthood.
+This essay is limited to a discussion of the authenticity of “the sons of Levi” prophecy contained within the purported words of John the Baptist contained in Doctrine and Covenants 13 (as well as its appearance in Doctrin and Covenant section 124:39).
+Other essays address the authority to baptize generally, as well as the historical evidence relating to whether John the Baptist indeed appeared to Joseph Smith and Oliver Cowdery and restored the Aaronic Priesthood.
+See Why the “Lines of Priesthood Authority” Concept is Missing from the Book of Mormon, and How Authority was Obtained to Found the First Known Church of Christ and The Restoration of the Priesthoods: True or Revisionist History? , elsewhere on this website.

 The gospels of Matthew, Mark and Luke leave no doubt that the person described in Malachi 1:1 as “my messenger,” who during his mortal life would go before the Lord to prepare his way (to be distinguished from the “messenger of the covenant,” who was Christ), referred to John the Baptist.
 Jesus said so.
-See Matt.
-11:10 and Luke 7:27; see also Mark 1:1-8.
+(See Matt.
+11:1-14 and 17:10-13; Mark 1:1-8 and 9:11-13; Luke 7:19-27.)
 Also, Zacharias, filled with the Holy Ghost, said this about his infant son John on the day the latter was named and circumcised: “And thou, child, shall be called the prophet of the Highest; for thou shalt go before the face of the Lord to prepare his ways; to give knowledge of salvation unto his people by the remission of their sins . . .”
 (See Luke 1: 76-77.)
 John the Baptist’s then went on to spend his life preparing the Jews to hear and accept Jesus by preaching repentance and baptizing.
 The prophecies about his mission in life were not describing a one-minute appearance to Joseph Smith and Oliver Cowdery to pass along the authority to baptize; they were describing John’s momentous mortal life and mission.
 As John awaited his impending beheading in prison, Jesus said of him, “Verily I say unto you, Among them that are born of women there hath not risen a greater prophet than John the Baptist . . .”
 (See Matt.
 11: 11 and Luke 7: 28)

 In order to know where to look for this information in the New Testament, one must first understand who the sons of Levi were and what they did.
-The male descendants of the Israelite tribe of Levi were the only people who could become priests or high priests, if descended from Aaron, or assisted those priests in the worship system of the nation of Israel.
-They had originally been the only tribe who voluntarily rallied to the Lord’s cause when Moses return from talking with the Lord on Mount Sinai.
+The Levites had originally been the only tribe who voluntarily rallied to the Lord’s cause when Moses returned from talking with the Lord on Mount Sinai.
 (See Exodus 32: 26-28.)
-In the Mosaic Law that was given to Israel, the Lord selected the tribe of Levi, from which the brothers Moses and Aaron were descended, to thereafter be the intermediaries between Israel and their God, the only tribe from whom priests and their helpers would be set apart.
-The priests officiated in the temple rituals wherein atonement was made for the Israelite’s sins, while the rest of the Levite men not descended from Aaron were assigned duties to act as judges, scribes and musicians, and to keep the tabernacle, and later the temple, continuously operating.
+In the Mosaic Law that was given to Israel, the Lord selected the tribe of Levi, from which the brothers Moses and Aaron were descended, to thereafter be the intermediaries between Israel and their God.
+The male descendants of the Israelite tribe of Levi were the only people who could become priests or high priests, and even then it was also required that they be descended from Aaron.
+Those who could assist these priests or high priests also had to be descended from Levi in the worship system of the nation of Israel.
+The priests officiated in the temple rituals wherein atonement was made for the Israelite’s sins, while the rest of the Levite men who weren’t descended from Aaron were assigned duties to act as judges, scribes and musicians, and to keep the tabernacle, and later the temple, continuously operating.
 The sanctuary-related duties included tabernacle or temple upkeep, gathering tithes and all materials connected with the offering of sacrifices, baking shewbread, hauling wood and water, and working as gatekeepers.
 All priests and Levites began their service with elaborate purification and sanctification rituals, and being set apart by the laying on of hands.
 In short, under the Law of Moses, the men of the tribe of Levi were the religious leaders of the Israelites, and those of whom purity and righteousness were most expected.3

 Whereas tithes were collected by the sons of Levi from the Jews to support the priests and Levites (see Numbers 18:21-32 and Hebrews 7:5, 9), those same tithes were also meant for the material support of the stranger (foreigner), the fatherless and the widow.
 Deut.
 26: 12-13.
 The sons of Levi were not to merely look out for their own welfare, but were to affirmatively take care of the less fortunate among them.
-That they were not doing so in Jesus’s time is suggested by his parable of the Good Samaritan, wherein a priest and a Levite, who would be most expected to help the beaten man on the road, showed no concern for him and passed him by.
+That they might not have been doing so in Jesus’s time is suggested by his parable of the Good Samaritan, wherein a priest and a Levite, who would be most expected to help the beaten man on the road, showed no concern for him and passed him by.
 (See Luke 10: 31-32.)
-According to Malachi, the failure of the religious leaders to exemplify true devotion to God and man is the problem Jesus would come to rectify.
-In the Lord’s words quoted by Malachi,
+According to the words God spoke to Malachi, Israel had been sliding into unrighteousness, apparently to a significant extent because of their leaders’ failure to exemplify true devotion to God and man.
+This is the problem Jesus would come to rectify.
+He said,

 I will come near to you to judgment; and I will be a swift witness against the sorcerers, and against the adulterers, and against false swearers, and those that oppress the hireling in his wages, the widow and the fatherless, and that turn aside the stranger from his right, and fear not me, saith the Lord of hosts.